 College Coins are peer-nominated and can be submitted at any point throughout the year.

-If you are a BCCFP member and would like to nominate a BC family physician for the College Coin, simply send an email to office@bccfp.bc.ca providing the name of the nominee and a few sentences describing why you think they deserve to be recognized.
+If you are a BCCFP member and would like to nominate a BC family physician for the College Coin, please submit the form below.
 Nominees must be BCCFP members.

 Nomination qualifications are based on the wide-ranging values that family physicians bring to practice, teaching, mentorship and health care improvement, including: